James Warren Hardin

 James Warren Hardin (August 6, 1943—March 9, 1991) was a professional baseball player for the Baltimore Orioles, New York Yankees, and Atlanta Braves from 1967 through 1973.
 He was a member of one of the best pitching staffs of the 1960s and 1970s that included Jim Palmer, Dave McNally, Tom Phoebus, and Mike Cuellar.
 Hardin earned a championship ring in the 1970 World Series and was part of the dominant 1969 American League champions who lost that year's World Series to the "Miracle Mets".
 An 18-game winner in 1968, Hardin pitched 4½ years with Baltimore, half of a season with the New York Yankees and one year with the Atlanta Braves.
 He finished his career with a record of 43-32 and a 3.19 ERA.
 Over the course of six major league seasons, Hardin's teammates included such luminaries as Hank Aaron, Boog Powell, Brooks Robinson, Frank Robinson, Felipe Alou, Dusty Baker, Paul Blair, Mel Stottlemyre, Don Baylor, Davey Johnson, Thurman Munson, Phil Niekro, Orlando Cepeda, and Mark Belanger.

 Jim Hardin died on March 9, 1991 when his Beechcraft Beech 35-C33A crashed in Key West, FL.
 Shortly after taking off from Key West International Airport, the propeller of his aircraft failed due to fatigue, the engine stalled and the plane crashed while Jim attempted to perform an emergency landing.
-It came to rest in a parking lot of the TGI Fridays restaurant (which was under construction) located at 2710 North Roosevelt Boulevard.
-Jim is one of three Yankees who have died in aviation accidents, including catcher Thurman Munson in 1979 and Cory Lidle in 2006.
+It came to rest in a parking lot of the TGI Fridays restaurant (which was under construction) located at 2710 North Roosevelt Boulevard, killing him and his two passengers.
+Jim is one of three former Yankees players who have died in aviation accidents, including catcher Thurman Munson in 1979 and Cory Lidle in 2006; all three were private plane which the player was piloting (although in Lidle's case, it was never clearly determined whether he or his flight instructor was in command when his plane crashed).

 - 15 Wins Seasons: 1 (1968)